 The StreamIndex element in the MSS client manifest contains the timestamps, next to the media type (for instance video) or the QualityLevel element indicating the bitrate.

 <StreamIndex> <QualityLevel /> <c t="0" d="20000000" /> <c d="20000000" /> <c d="20000000" /> </StreamIndex>

 @t attribute in the client manifest, which

 indicates a gap in the stream.
-In most cases, this is caused by ingest data
+In most cases, this is caused by an interruption of

-interruption on the server but sometimes it could also be caused by improper
+the ingest of data on the server, but it can be caused by improper encoder

 <c t="0" d="20000000" /> <c d="20000000" /> <c t="60000000" d="20000000" />

 In the above example, the length of a full segment is missing after the first two.
 More information can be found on the IIS blog.